I wish I could take pictures that could better capture the insane layers of flavors in this simple and crowd / lover / belly pleasing dish.

 Prepare your parchment.
 Make sure it’s cut large enough to accommodate your little fish friend! you’ll need a few inches around the border to make room for the height of the fish and the wrapping up of the sides.
 Keep it rectangular, cut round edges, make a heart, a star of david.
 Who cares.
 Just make him a nice little home he can be wrapped up in!

-Lay the parchment onto a sheet pan and add your sesame oil, making sure it’s around the same size as your piece of fish!
-I was more than a little heavy here — blotted a bit off post-photo.
+Preheat the oven to 425°F. Lay the parchment onto a sheet pan and add your sesame oil in a freeform splash, making sure it covers around the same surface area as your piece of fish (meaning the fish will lie on a bed of sesame oil)!
+I was more than a little heavy-handed here — blotted a bit off post-photo.

-Add the ginger, garlic, chillies, green onion and zucchini.
+Add the ginger, garlic, chillies, scallions, and then arrange the zucchini on top in an angled single layer.
 Heavily season with salt and pepper….heavily.
 Remember, we are going for flavor country here.
 The garlic and ginger will look like a lottttt of garlic and ginger but go with it!
 It’ll be delicious.

 Next, lay your fish on top.
 Season again with salt and pepper.
 If you have white pepper, do a dash of that too.
 Because god, white pepper is awesome and this is like a tiny little UPS package of everything awesome.

-Now take a small little dish and add some spoonfuls of that mushroom broth to it.
+Now take a small little dish and add some spoonfuls of that mushroom broth to it (of not, add some water).
 Then add a little splash of mirin and some salt and pepper.
 I know.
 More salt and pepper.
 Cut up your mushrooms (the fresh, or the dried if you chose to use them — the dried shiitakes have a naturally more rubbery texture, some people love this).
 My photo shows the first time when I used the dried, but the second time I used fresh.
 I prefer fresh and only used the dried mushrooms to make broth.